 There is a non-refundable application fee of $10.
 You will then be charged another $10 fee if you win the Half Dome permit.

 How to Win the Half Dome Lottery Permits for Backpackers

 If you want to break up the hike and camp (recommended), backpackers apply for a different lottery, through the Wilderness Permit.
 They allot 75 permits per day for backpackers.

-You can apply for a wilderness permit through the lottery 24 weeks (168 days) in advance of your trip.
-Your application must be submitted by 7:30am Pacific Time, 168 days in advance.
-(You can fax your application in 169 days in advance for lottery drawing on the next day).
+You can apply for a wilderness permit through the lottery 24 weeks (168 days) in advance of your trip, via online application.
+Your application must be submitted by 11:59pm Pacific Time, 169 days in advance.

 While you are able to enter the lottery for a date that is fewer than 168 days in advance, there is really no point to doing so because most trailheads fill up on the first day they are available for lottery.
 You’ll receive an email with your results the next day.

 On your application, you have to note your entry and exit trailheads, and where you will be camping the first night.
 The most ideal scenario for a weekend trip to hike the Half Dome is to select Happy Isles Trailhead to Little Yosemite Valley (LYV) Campground.
 However, this is one of the most popular campgrounds, so you don’t have a good chance of winning this selection.
 (I tried 6 times in a row and didn’t win this way).
 My advice- include Happy Isles to Illiouette Basin as a selection on your application.